 But the questions are countless and there’s nobody to answer them.
 So, we start looking for answers in our mind, replaying past scenarios and trying to see where it all went sideways.

 We overthink situations, we divide them into fractions and analyze them some more.
 Essentially, that leads us nowhere.
 This is exactly what is going on with you and this guy.

-You can’t stop thinking about him because you never got an explanation for him walking away from you or for him never making you your girlfriend.
+You’re unable to stop thinking of him because you never got an explanation for him walking away from you or for him never making you your girlfriend.